-D External Operations
+E External Operations

-Currently, KiCS2 has no general interface to external operations, i.e., operations whose semantics is not defined by program rules in a Curry program but by some code written in another programming language.
-Thus, if an external operation should be added to the system, this operation must be declared as external in the Curry source code and an implementation for this external operation must be provided for the run-time system.
-An external operation is defined as follows in the Curry source code:
+An external operation is an operation which have no defined rules in a Curry program.
+Instead, such an operation must be declared as external in the Curry source code and an implementation for this external operation must be inserted in the corresponding back end.
+In this section we describe how external operations can be implemented in PAKCS.

+In general, an external operation is defined as follows in the Curry source code:

-- 1. Add a type declaration for the external operation somewhere in a module defining this operation (usually, the prelude or some system module). - 2.
+- 1. Provide a type declaration for the external operation somewhere in the body of the appropriate Curry file.
+Note that external operations should not be overloaded, i.e., the type declaration should not contain any type class constraint. - 2.
 For external operations it is not allowed to define any rule since their semantics is determined by an external implementation.
-Instead of the defining rules, you have to write below the type declaration for the external operation f.
+Instead of the defining rules, one has to write f external somewhere in the file containing the type declaration for the external operation f.